 Under the Gas Safety (Installation and Use) Regulations 1998, Cambridge City Council must inspect all gas appliances in Council homes once a year.
-The Council's gas contractor carries out all repairs, services and inspections on the gas appliances we own.
-They will need to enter your home once a year to carry out work.
+The Council's gas contractor carries out all heating and hot water repairs (which does not include tenant alterations), services on the gas appliances we own and inspection of gas appliances owned by the tenant.
+They will need to enter your home once a year to carry out the Annual Service / Inspection.